zero-os/0-templates/templates/erp_registeration/README.md

 This template is responsible for registering a node in odoo if it wasn't already registered.

 ### Schema:
-- `url`: url of the odoo server
+- `url`: url of the odoo server.
-- `db`: name of the database
+- `db`: name of the database.
-- `username`: username to use to connect to odoo
+- `username`: username to use to connect to odoo.
-- `password`: password to use to connect to odoo
+- `password`: password to use to connect to odoo.
-- `botToken`: token of the telegram bot to be use to send the telegram message
+- `botToken`: token of the telegram bot to be use to send the telegram message.
-- `chatId`: id of the telegram groupchat to send the message to
+- `chatId`: id of the telegram groupchat to send the message to.

 ### Actions: